gondimribeiro/adv-attacks-vae/README.md

 # Adversarial Attacks on Variational Autoencoders

+Arxiv link will be posted in the near future!

+Please cite our work:
+> George Gondim-Ribeiro, Pedro Tabacof, and Eduardo Valle.
+Adversarial Attacks on Variational Autoencoders.

 ## Running

 After downloading and preparing the data, to reproduce our experiments, first, run the script trainer.py to train a model and the attack.py to start the attack choosing the same directory.
 Then, you can compute the AUDDC on the normalized results.